Boneworks

-Boneworks (stylized as BONEWORKS) is a 2019 first-person shooter VR game developed and published by Stress Level Zero.
+Boneworks is a 2019 first-person shooter virtual reality game developed and published by Stress Level Zero.
 The game is designed to be entirely physics-based, with the player controlling a full virtual body that responds not just to the player's real-world input but also to obstructions in the game world.

 In Boneworks, players take on the role of Arthur Ford, a rogue cybersecurity director who escapes into an unfinished simulated universe, battling through surreal architecture and mysterious scenes with a variety of experimental physics-based weaponry.